 Introduces conservation biology, the science of preserving biodiversity.
-A new major discipline, conservation biology incorporates biological principles in the design of effective strategies for the sustainable management of populations, species, and ecosystems.
+Conservation biology incorporates biological principles in the design of effective strategies for the sustainable management of populations, species, and ecosystems.
 In particular, it explores the fundamental problems of habitat loss and fragmentation, habitat disturbance, and the non-sustainable exploitation of species in aquatic and terrestrial ecosystems.
-Prerequisites: BIOL 1204 and BIOL 1214 with a minimum grade of C or instructor's permission.
+Prerequisites: Successful completion, with a minimum grade of C, of BIOL 1204 and BIOL 1214 or instructor's permission.
 Course rotation: Varies.